2023/2024 YELLOWSTONE SNOWCOACH WILDLIFE SAFARIS

-Full day Yellowstone National Park Snowcoach tours are available which include round-trip hotel transportation, breakfast, lunch, snacks and refreshments.
-Tours are 11-12 hours from pick-up to drop-off and are not recommended for children under 6 years of age.
+Full day Yellowstone National Park Snowcoach tours are available which include round-trip hotel transportation, on-the-go breakfast, lunch, snacks and refreshments.
+Tours are 11-12 hours from pick-up to drop-off and are open to all ages but not recommended for children under 6 years of age.
 You will see Old Faithful erupt and learn the Park’s geological and historical features while making stops to view thermal features, fantastic scenery, wildlife and other points of interest.
-Yellowstone snowcoach tours are available December 15th, 2021 thru March 15, 2022.
-This season, due to COVID restrictions, all tours are private only, with a maximum of 9 people per snowcoach.
-While there is no age restriction on snowcoach tours, all small children are required to be in a car seat as mandated by Wyoming law (car seats not provided).
+Yellowstone snowcoach tours are available December 15th, 2023 thru March 15, 2024, with a maximum of 10 people per snowcoach.
+While there is no age restriction on snowcoach tours, all small children are required to be in a car seat as mandated by Wyoming law* (car seats not provided).
 You may also choose to snowmobile through Yellowstone!
 Information and pricing on snowmobiling can be found under the “Snowmobile” activity tile.

 Price does not include $40 per person Yellowstone Park entry fee and guide gratuity.
-All tours have a 7 day cancellation policy (unless otherwise noted) and are subject to a 20% JH Concierge cancellation fee, regardless of when cancellations occurs and even in the event of a COVID shutdown or illness.
+All tours have a 7-day cancellation policy, 14-day for private tours.
+Cancellation policy also applies to any changes on a reservation that are made 7-days (14-day for private trips) prior to trip departure.
+All cancellations and changes are subject to a 20% cancellation fee, regardless of when cancellation occurs.

 Please note that both National parks are closed to vehicular traffic in the winter.
 Therefore, the only way to experience either park is via a snowcoach or snowmobile tour.
 YOU CANNOT DRIVE YOUR OWN VEHICLE IN THE PARKS DURING THE WINTER.